12Mosch/Cognify/docs/3D_FLIP_ANIMATIONS.md

 1. **Text Visibility**: Question and answer text was not visible in dark mode due to missing color classes
 2. **Layout Positioning**: Improved CSS positioning for better cross-browser compatibility
 3. **Content Overflow**: Enhanced container styles to prevent content clipping
+4. **Text Overlapping**: Fixed issue where long text content would overlap with buttons and controls
+5. **Scrollable Content**: Added proper scrolling for long text content while maintaining button visibility
+6. **Dynamic Height**: Made flashcard containers use full viewport height for better content visibility
+7. **Responsive Layout**: Improved layout to adapt to different screen sizes and content lengths

 #### Changes Made
+- **SpacedRepetitionMode.tsx**:
-- **SpacedRepetitionMode.tsx**: Added explicit text color classes (`text-slate-900 dark:text-slate-100`) to question and answer text
+  - Added explicit text color classes (`text-slate-900 dark:text-slate-100`) to question and answer text
+  - Restructured layout to use flexible containers with proper scrolling areas
+  - Fixed button positioning to prevent overlap with long text content
+- **BasicStudyMode.tsx**:
-- **BasicStudyMode.tsx**: Added explicit text color classes to question and answer text
+  - Added explicit text color classes to question and answer text
+  - Restructured layout to use flexible containers with proper scrolling areas
+- **index.css**:
-- **index.css**: Enhanced CSS with improved layout rules and debugging styles for better text positioning
+  - Enhanced CSS with improved layout rules and debugging styles for better text positioning
+  - Added custom scrollbar styling for better UX in scrollable text areas
+  - Updated flashcard container to use full available height when flex-1 is applied

 #### Technical Details
 - Added `color: inherit` and proper text wrapping to ensure text is always visible